Muhammed4E/IB-Platform/README.md

 ## Structure

 - `index.html`: Main HTML file for the website.
+- `contact_process.php`: Backend server for the email contact process.
 - `css/`: Contains stylesheets, with Sass files in the `scss/` directory.
 - `js/`: JavaScript files.
 - `icons/`: Contains integrations for flaticon and icomoon